 What are the risk factors for osteosarcoma?

 The exact cause of most osteosarcomas is not known.
 But we do know that certain risk factors are linked to this disease.
 A risk factor is something that affects a person’s chance of getting a disease.
-Some risk factors, like smoking, can be controlled.
-Others, like a person’s age or race, can’t be changed.
 Different cancers have different risk factors.

 So far, lifestyle-related factors (like bad diets, lack of exercise, or obesity) have not been linked to osteosarcoma in children or in adults.

 Risk factors for osteosarcoma

 Age: Risk is highest in teens and young adults, but it is also higher in people over 60.

 Height: Children with osteosarcoma are usually tall for their age.

 Gender: Osteosarcoma is more common in males than in females.